-While at UIUC, I worked with the Network Security Research Group under Michael Bailey as an undergraduate researcher.
-I was also the head of SIGPwny, UIUC’s undergraduate security club, and DDRIllini, a rhythm game club.
+I studied Computer Engineering (ECE) at the University of Illinois at Urbana-Champaign (UIUC).
+While, there I worked with the Network Security Research Group under Michael Bailey as an undergraduate researcher.
+I was also the head of SIGPwny, UIUC’s undergraduate security club, and the head of DDRIllini, a rhythm game club.
 I spent a lot of time thinking about how to make the clubs approachable and friendly; they saw considerable growth during my time there.

-I’ve had a lot of professional/life interests over the years, but they’ve changed a lot through school.
-Here is a list of things that I have considered going into for my career:
+I’ve had a lot of professional/life interests over the years, but they’ve changed a lot over time.

 - automated exploit generation (fuzzing, symbolic execution)

 - social network design (from cryptography primitives and from the perspective of abuse)

 - virtual reality (broadly, video games as storytelling tools)

 I generally try to keep a levelheaded approach to reasoning about new technologies, but sometimes I worry too much.

 If you’ve read this far and any of those about topics caught your interest, you should drop me a line!
 My email is first initial last name AT gmail and you can find me on most services as ian5v or ianklatzco.

 The first and only time I’ve ever seen Ian angry was when someone mentioned SystemVerilog.